Within UCAT, we have the Utah Assistive Technology Teams (UATT).

 3) Information–As a technology resource center, we can answer questions and provide information on many types of adaptive equipment and special software.

-4) Augmentative Communication–The Computer Center has a contract to work with the Utah Assistive Technology Teams (UATT) in the public schools throughout the State of Utah.
-Under this agreement, we can loan augmentative devices and adaptive equipment to teachers and therapists on the augmentative teams for their use in assessing the oral and written communication needs of students.
+4) Augmentative Communication–Our center has a contract to work with the Utah Assistive Technology Teams (UATT) in the public schools throughout the State of Utah.
+Under this agreement, we can loan augmentative devices and adaptive equipment to teachers and therapists on the UATT for their use in assessing the oral and written communication needs of students.

 Historical information regarding the UATT Project.